SAM9X75 Curiosity LAN Kit - Quick Start Guide for MPLAB® Harmony v3

 • Prepare the following hardware:

-• Windows® PC with an SD Card reader and admin rights
+• Windows® PC with an SD card reader and administrator rights

 • Serial to USB dongle (FTDI)